joelvaneenwyk/js-dos-docs/Writerside/topics/Browser.md

 </tab>
 </tabs>

-Then set `emulators.pathPrefix` pointing to correct location:
+Then set `emulators.pathPrefix` pointing to the correct location:
 <tabs>
 <tab title="v8">